How Much Does It Cost to Install a New Bathroom?

-The cost to install the sink tends to be roughly the same regardless of the size as it's mainly a case of attaching it in place, hooking up the waste and fitting the taps.
+The cost to install a sink tends to be roughly the same.
+This is regardless of the size - as it's mainly a case of attaching it into place, hooking up the waste, and fitting the taps.

-Deck Mounted Taps
+Deck Mounted Tap Price

 Deck mounted taps are connected with the basin or bath via tap holes which are present along the rim.

-Wall Mounted Taps
+Wall Mounted Tap Price

 The estimated cost for wall mounted taps is about £50 to £200.

-Floor Mounted Taps
+Floor Mounted Tap Price

 New Shower Cost

 These showers use a pump to provide a powerful and rapid water flow.
-Power showers can come with either manual or thermostatic control.
+They usually come with either manual or thermostatic control.

-Thermostatic showers have greater temperature control than most showers.
-The risk of sudden temperature changes such as if a tap is turned on elsewhere in the house.
+Thermostatic showers have greater temperature control than most showers, with no sudden temperature changes if a tap is turned on elsewhere in the house.

 Both electronic and mixer showers can come in eco styles.
-Eco showers reduce water usage while maintaining an acceptable level of water flow.
+These types of showers reduce water usage while maintaining an acceptable level of water flow.